 With only 14 characters and 7 stages at launch, players can exhaust SNK Heroines within hours.
 If combat encroached upon the depth of a BlazBlue or Guilty Gear, that content would feel meatier.
-As it stands, though, SNK Heroines: Tag Team Frenzy is an empty shell that exists for no reason other than to sell tits and ass.
+As it stands, though, SNK Heroines: Tag Team Frenzy is an empty shell that exists for no reason other than to sell breasts and butts.

-Speaking of tits and ass, SNK Heroines can’t even do fan-service properly.
+Speaking of breasts and butts, SNK Heroines can’t even do fan-service properly.
 Each of the fourteen characters only has three costumes.
 Is this a demo or a $50 product?
 Customization items are broken into categories ranging from face to legs.

 Only one item can be equipped in each category and their size or more precise location can’t be manipulated.
 It’s so limited that the arm band options limit players to the same bracelets on both arms.
 You can’t choose one arm or mix-and-match.
 A predefined selection of about five colors for each item is the biggest bone its customization menu throws at customers.

 The diorama feature, which involves placing characters in poses set to a backdrop, is admittedly pretty cool.
 In fact, this diorama menu features more advanced customization than the actual customization menu.

 SNK Heroines: Tag Team Frenzy is one of the laziest games I’ve come across all generation.
 Plenty of compelling games feature exorbitant amounts of fan-service.